Alabama–LSU football rivalry: Series history

 In their 2011 regular season matchup, No. 1 LSU beat No. 2 Alabama 9–6 in overtime at Bryant–Denny Stadium in Tuscaloosa, on November 5.
 Later, during the 2011 post season, the two were selected by the Bowl Championship Series to play each other again in the 2012 BCS National Championship Game, which was the first time since 1986 that the two teams played in a location other than Baton Rouge or Tuscaloosa.
-Alabama, a controversial selection to the game after failing to win the conference title, proved its legitimacy and won the game 21–0.
-The rematch was the first BCS Championship Game to feature two teams from the same conference (as well as the same division), and was also the first shutout of any BCS bowl game in the BCS's 14-year history.
+Alabama, a controversial selection to the game (over Big 12 champion Oklahoma State) after failing to win the conference title (or division), proved its legitimacy and won the game 21–0.
+The rematch was the first (and only) BCS Championship Game to feature two teams from the same conference (as well as the same division), and was also the first shutout of any BCS bowl game in the BCS's 14-year history.

 In 2012, #5 LSU and #1 Alabama met each other at Tiger Stadium on November 3, 2012.
 Alabama took a 14–3 lead into halftime, but LSU running back Jeremy Hill ran for a touchdown to cut the lead to 14–10.
 QB Zach Mettenberger threw a touchdown pass to wide receiver Jarvis Landry early in the 4th quarter for a 17–14 lead.
 LSU held twice on defense, but kicker Drew Alleman, the hero of the last year's game, missed a key field goal.
 Alabama then quickly drove downfield on completion by quarterback A. J. McCarron to wide receiver Kevin Norwood of 18, 15, and 11 yards to the LSU 28.
 On 2nd and 10, McCarron threw a screen pass to running back T.J.
 Yeldon, who weaved through LSU defenders for a game-winning touchdown with 51 seconds left.
 LSU failed to do anything, and Alabama won 21–17.

 In 2014, the #16 Tigers met the #5 Crimson Tide at Tiger Stadium on November 8, 2014.
 Alabama clawed to a 10–7 lead in a defensive battle, but LSU tied at 10 entering the 4th quarter.
 With 50 seconds left and following a Yeldon fumble in which he was injured, LSU kicker Colby Delahoussaye kicked a 39-yard field goal for a 13–10 lead.
 Facing a second loss, and elimination from the first College Football Playoff, Alabama drove to the LSU 10, aided by a Delahoussaye kickoff that went out-of-bounds, which gave Alabama great field position at the 35 yard line.
 There, sophomore kicker Adam Griffith made a 27 yarder to send the game into overtime tied 13–13.
 On the first possession of overtime, Alabama QB Blake Sims found DeAndrew White in the end-zone for a 20–13 lead.
 LSU threw 4 straight incomplete passes, and Alabama escaped Baton Rouge with a 20–13 win.